Other grant opportunities

 No Kid Hungry Grant

 The No Kid Hungry Grant, offered by Share Our Strength, provides funding to support programs that aim to increase access to nutritious meals for children, including school meal initiatives.
 This funding can assist organizations in acquiring resources such as refrigerators, delivery trucks and other necessary equipment.
 Eligible applicants include schools, nonprofits and community organizations.
-Grants typically range from $5,000 to $50,000 per recipient, with $18 million having been allocated for the program in 2024.
+Grants typically range from $5,000 to $50,000 per recipient.
 The application process is annual and typically opens in the spring or early summer.

 Learn more